The Three Doctors (Doctor Who): Plot

 A superluminal signal is sent to Earth, carrying with it an energy blob that seems intent on capturing the Doctor, but has already mysteriously abducted two individuals: a local game warden, and scientific researcher Dr. Tyler.
-The homeworld of the Time Lords is also under siege; they are trapped themselves, with universal energy being drained through a black hole, threatening to unravel the fabric of time and space.
+Gallifrey, the homeworld of the Time Lords, is also under siege; they themselves are trapped, with universal energy being drained through a black hole, threatening to unravel the fabric of time and space.
 Desperate to send help, the Time Lords break the First Law of Time by recruiting a previous incarnation of the Doctor from his own past.
 As the Second Doctor and the present Third Doctor cannot cope with each other's personalities, the Time Lords attempt to retrieve the First Doctor to "keep them in order", but he is trapped in a "time eddy", unable to fully materialise, communicating through a viewscreen.
 The Doctors investigate, while UNIT headquarters faces an attack by shapeless lumpy-globule-like creatures.
 The First Doctor assists both Doctors by correctly surmising that the previously-sent energy blob is a bridge to another universe.
 The Third Doctor attempts to go alone, but Jo is abruptly abducted with him.
 The Second Doctor later allows the TARDIS with himself, the Brigadier, and Benton inside, to be taken by the blob, although this causes UNIT HQ to be stolen as well.

 Jo, the Third Doctor, and Dr. Tyler, whom they discover there, assess their situation in this new mystery universe of antimatter, inside the black hole.
 The Third Doctor also deduces that a conversion has taken place for their assailants and themselves to somehow exist in each other's universes without annihilation.
 Before they can do any more, though, they are accosted by the shapeless creatures and taken to an unfamiliar location.
 When they arrive, they meet the legendary Time Lord Omega, who created the supernova method that powers Time Lord civilisation, but which also supposedly killed him.
 Omega seeks revenge on the Time Lords, whom he assumes left him stranded alone for centuries in his universe, of which he explains that he willed into existence.
 Assuming he has been deceived once again by the Time Lords after discovering the Second Doctor and correctly deducing his identity, Omega imprisons both Doctors, Jo, Benton, and Tyler.
 After the two Doctors help everyone escape through both of their own willpowers, Omega discovers the getaway, and challenges the Third Doctor to a battle of minds, nearly killing him.